(If you liked this page, then you might also like this page)

 A PTTTL string is made up of three colon-seperated sections; name section, default values section, and data section.

-Whitespace characters, empty lines, and lines beginning with a "#" character are ignored.
+Whitespace characters, empty lines, and text beginning with a "/" character until the end of a line are ignored.

 default values section

-The very first statement is the default values section, and it is the same as the default values section from the RTTTL format, except with two additional vibrato-related settings:
+The next section after the name section is the default values section, and it is the same as the default values section from the RTTTL format, except with two additional vibrato-related settings:

 b=123, d=8, o=4, f=7, v=10